Therefore welcome one another as Christ has welcomed you, for the glory of God.

 - Locate an extra backpack– Your student may not have a backpack, so if you have an extra one on hand, that will make the student feel that much better

 - Desk and chair- I know it seems obvious, but with everything that is going on right now, you may forget to ask the custodian to bring you an extra desk and chair.
-There is nothing worse than being a new student with nowhere to sit
+There is nothing worse than being a new student with nowhere to sit.

 Getting to Know the New Student

 If you are able to get access to the student’s cumulative file before their first day that would be ideal.
 There is a wealth of information although it may take some time to sort through.
-Some items you want to look for right away is if the student has an Individualized Education Plan (IEP) or a 504 Plan.
-You could also touch base with the special education staff to help you double check.
+Some items you want to look for right away are if the student has an Individualized Education Plan (IEP) or a 504 Plan.
+You could also touch base with the special education staff to help you double-check.
 As soon as you can, make a call to the student’s previous school and see what information you can gather about the student.
 Their insight will be incredibly valuable as you prepare and plan for the new student.
 When your new student arrives, make them feel a warm welcome into your building.
 Here are some ways to help your new student adjust to the new school:

 - Pair the student up with a buddy– This buddy can help show the new student around the building, introduce them to other staff and students as well as figure play with them at recess and figuring out how the lunchroom process works.